jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The system interface encapsulates many triangular objects and procedures.
 However, those objects and procedures are not the same as normal objects and procedures.
 The members of the system interface are very primary. they don’t have a system interface themselves and you can’t redirect them with lines.

 If you see the system interface as an object, though, you can regard the system interface to have the same type for every object symbol.
-Procedure symbols would have a different system type.
-All symbols would derive from this system type then.
+Procedure symbols might have a different system type.
+All symbols might derive from this system type then.

 ### Get and Set are Inseparable